ovhlabs/knowledge-base/en/_posts/2014-04-22-how-to-use-vagrant-with-openstack.markdown

 First, setup an ssh key via the runabove control panel.
 We will need that to connect into the instance once it's setup.

-In expert mode, under __Access & Security__, then under __Key Pairs__ and finally clicking the import Key Pair button gives instruction on how to generate and import a key.
+In OpenStack Horizon, under __Access & Security__, then under __Key Pairs__ and finally clicking the import Key Pair button gives instruction on how to generate and import a key.

 ![](http://getoutofthecube.com/public/runabove-vagrant/1.PNG)